Guha-Group/phoqus-group-website/_members/ashlesha-patil.md

 ---
 name: Ashlesha Patil
 image: images/ashlesha.png
-role: phd
+role: alumni
-affiliation: University of Arizona
+affiliation: University of Arizona, PsiQuantum
 ---

 Ashlesha Patil received an Integrated Masters Degree (B.Tech + M.Tech) in Electrical Engineering with specialization in Microelectronics from IIT Bombay, India.
 She worked on quantum transport in semiconductors and quantum sensing using nitrogen-vacancy centers in diamond at IIT Bombay.